-- 1) If the CorporateTimeZone variable is set in the database, see Time Zones, then all DateTime properties will be returned in the corporate time zone. - 2) If the CorporateTimeZone is NOT set, then all DateTime properties will be returned in the local time zone of the client session that applied the AML.
+- If the CorporateTimeZone variable is set in the database, refer to section 2.2 Time Zones, then all DateTime properties are returned in the corporate time zone. - If the CorporateTimeZone is NOT set, then all DateTime properties are returned in the local time zone of the client session that applied the AML.